meghdadFar/snlp/README.md

 - Text cleaning
 - Text analysis
 - Extraction of Fixed (Idiosyncratic) Expressions
-- Identification of statistically redundant words for filtering.
+- Identification of statistically redundant words for filtering

 ### Upcoming Features
-- Anamoly Detection.
+- Anamoly Detection
-- Identifying non-compositional compouds such as *red tape* and *brain drain* in the corpus .
+- Identifying non-compositional compouds such as *red tape* and *brain drain* in the corpus

 ## Usage